 There is another point here regarding the Bible text citation process, specifically in web-based articles: the use of hyperlinks and live hovering (since this article is presented online).
 If an author does not want to give up space within the body of the document for Scriptures, then he can instead place a hyperlink to one of the Bible sites to provide a dynamic click/hover of the verse text: if the mouse clicks or hovers over the reference, the verse appears in a small dialog.
 This is the technique (click) I use on SolaScripturaToday.org for those times that I don’t expand inline the Scripture references (which is typically rare).]

 [I'm embarrassed to admit that it took me some time to finally realize this; I naively thought that the CT would supply the proof directly from the Bible.
 Moreover, I had much higher (and apparently generous) expectations of the venerable Westminster Confession of Faith cited by Dr. Belcher in chapters 2 and 3.
-Once I started reviewing thoroughly the statements of the confession against its Scripture citations, it became abundantly clear that the so-called Covenant of Work and the Covenant of Grace existed only in the Article.Section statements of the WCF and not in the Scriptures posited as its "proof texts".
-It then made sense why Dr. Belcher's use of the WCF is nearly all in chapters 2 and 3 and that chapter 2 and 3 are essentially devoid of direct Bible proof.]
+Once I started reviewing thoroughly the statements of the confession against its Scripture citations, it became abundantly clear that the so-called Covenant of Work and the Covenant of Grace existed only in the Article.Section statements (text) of the WCF and not in the Scriptures posited as its "proof texts".
+It then made sense why Dr. Belcher's use of the WCF is nearly all in chapters 2 and 3 and that chapters 2 and 3 are essentially devoid of direct Bible proof.]

 Please let that sink in a moment: the CT can’t point to any Bible texts to directly support his "doctrine" of the Covenant of Works and the Covenant of Grace.
 However, the text of the WCF defends both directly.
-So what gives!?

 The “inconvenient truth” (to borrow a current phrase from another context) is that the Article.Sections 7.2, 7.5, 19.1, 19.2 and 25.2 from the WCF do, in fact, support CT.
 So what's the problem?
 The problem is that the “proof texts” for those Article.Sections don’t support the "doctrines" they claim to!
 That is, those Article.Sections are a fraud: these are the foundation of the CT’s claims to Covenant Theology!
 This is precisely the reason that I comment particularly in chapters 2 and 3 regarding the lack of biblical support, while in the midst of supposed WCF "proof".